How it works

 Check the room quickly

-Feeling Finder and Traffic Lights provide a fast read on energy, confidence, and readiness before instruction moves on.
+Feeling Finder and Traffic Lights provide a fast read on energy, confidence, and readiness, with Show All available when teachers need a fuller view.

 During teaching